mingdong23/mingdong23.github.io/_pages/about.md

 # 🏆 Honors and Awards
-- *2021.03*: Zhejiang University Graduation Scholarship (Top 2 post graduates of each college in the graduation year)
+- *2021.03*: Zhejiang University Graduation Scholarship (Top 2 postgraduates of each college in the graduation year)
 - *2019.10*: Rank 10 in ZHEJIANG Lab Cup International AI Competition (Multiple Objects Tracking)
 - *2016.07*: 1st prize in No.7 National College Mechanical Design Innovation Competition
 - *2016.05*: 1st prize in Shanghai College Mechanical Innovation Competition